Universality and the thermoelectric transport properties of a double quantum dot system: Seeking for conditions that improve the thermoelectric efficiency: Thermoelectric transport properties

-To calculate the thermoelectric transport through the quantum dot in the steady-state condition, we applied a small external bias voltage $\Delta V=V_{L}-V_{R}$ and a small temperature difference $\Delta T=T_{L}-T_{R}$ between the left (L) and right (R) leads.
+In this paper we employ the thermoelectric transport properties for a QD immersed in a 1D ballistic conduction channel, -obtained in the linear regime-, essentially, we used the same equations (for the Onsager coefficients and thermoelectric properties) employed in reference \cite{Ramos2014}.
+A ``summary'' of its obtaining is presented here: To calculate the thermoelectric transport through the quantum dot in the steady-state condition, we applied a small external bias voltage $\Delta V=V_{L}-V_{R}$ and a small temperature difference $\Delta T=T_{L}-T_{R}$ between the left (L) and right (R) leads.
 In linear response theory, the current $J_{e, Q}$ can flow through the system under the action of temperature gradients $\vec{\nabla} T$ or electric fields $\vec{E}=-\vec{\nabla} V$.
 As in the system studied here, the chemical potential ($\mu=0$) is fixed, and the contributions of the chemical potential gradients vanish ($\vec{\nabla} \mu=0$).
 The charge current $J_{e}$ and the heat current $J_{Q}$ that cross the system are given by \cite{Mahan,Ziman,Costi}:

 where $e$ denotes the magnitude of the electrical charge and $L_{0}(T)$, $L_{1}(T)$, and $L_{2}(T)$ are the transport coefficients.

 The electron conductance $G$ is measured under isothermal conditions $\Delta T=0$.
 From Eq. (\ref{Transporte1}) we get